mhollink/angular-hands-on/exercises/04-sevices.md

 In the login method we can use the http service to make a post call for the authenticate-endpoint on the server.
 Within this method we expect to receive a username and password.
-To ensure that we can only accept objects with these properties we can define a type.
+To ensure that we can only accept objects with these properties we can define a type above the class (and above the @Injectable).

 ```typescript
 type Credentials = {